Sophienstraße, 01067 Dresden, Germany

 Mon 6:30am - 7pm

-Dresden ZwingerDresden’s architectural and cultural highlight, the Zwinger, was famously commissioned by Augustus the Strong, and built between 1710 and 1728 by architect Matthäus Pöppelmann in cooperation with the sculptor Balthasar Permoser.
+Dresden ZwingerDresden’s architectural and cultural highlight, the Zwinger was commissioned by Augustus the Strong and built between 1710 and 1728 by architect Matthäus Pöppelmann in cooperation with the sculptor Balthasar Permoser.
 Originally designed as an orangery and setting for court festivities, it’s one of the best examples of late Italian Baroque architecture in Germany.
-Today, its cultural treasures are immense, ranging from the two-floor Semper Gallery (full of Old Master paintings, including Raphael’s The Sistine Madonna) to a royal porcelain collection with Chinese, Japanese, and Meissen examples.
-Visitors will also find a Museum of Mathematics and Physics (with antique sextants and globes), the Nymph’s Bath (one of Europe’s most beautiful Baroque fountains), and a gilded gate flanked by long, arched galleries.
-The venue even hosts musical and theater performances, among other events.
+Today, its cultural treasures are immense, ranging from the two-floor Semper Gallery (full of Old Master paintings, including Raphael’s Sistine Madonna) to a royal porcelain collection with Chinese, Japanese, and Meissen examples.
+Visitors will also find a Museum of Mathematics and Physics (with antique sextants and globes), the Nymphs’ Bath (one of Europe’s most beautiful Baroque fountains), and a gilded gate flanked by long, arched galleries.
+The venue also hosts musical and theater performances, among other events.

 Exploring the Grand Zwinger in Dresden